List of Minnesota Twins first-round draft picks

-The Twins have made 16 selections in the supplemental round of the draft and have made the first overall selection twice (1983 and 2001).
+The Twins have made 16 selections in the supplemental round of the draft and have made the first overall selection three times (1983, 2001, and 2017).
 They have also had 18 compensatory picks since the institution of the First-Year Player Draft in 1965.
 These additional picks are provided when a team loses a particularly valuable free agent in the previous off-season, or, more recently, if a team fails to sign a draft pick from the previous year.
 The Twins have six times failed to sign their first-round pick.
 Eddie Leon (1965), Dick Ruthven (1972), Jamie Allen (1976), and Tim Belcher (1983) all failed to sign with the Twins without the team receiving compensation.
-The Twins did, however, receive a compensatory pick when they failed to sign Jason Varitek (1993).
-Varitek did not sign and instead chose to enter the draft again the following year and was taken by the Seattle Mariners.
+The Twins did, however, receive a compensatory pick when they failed to sign Jason Varitek (1993), who instead chose to enter the draft again the following year and was taken by the Seattle Mariners.
 Additionally, Travis Lee, the Twins' only selection in 1996 and the second-overall pick of that draft, did not sign with the team.
 Lee's agent, Scott Boras, did not communicate with the Twins for the first two weeks after the draft and then invoked a rarely used rule that a team was required to make a contract offer within 15 days of the draft or relinquish their rights to the player.
 As a result, Lee and 3 other 1996 first-round picks who were Boras clients were granted free agency and he ultimately signed with the Arizona Diamondbacks.